xrael/estimationTools/README.md

 - EKF.
 - UKF.
 - SRIF.
-with an interface ready to create new sequential filters.
+- Includes an interface ready to create new sequential filters.

 It also include models for orbit and attitude estimation problems:
 - Two-body dynamics.